Morus (plant): Cultivation

 Mulberries can be grown from seed, and this is often advised, as seedling-grown trees are generally of better shape and health.
 Mulberry trees grown from seed can take up to ten years to bear fruit.
 Mulberries are most often planted from large cuttings, which root readily.
 The mulberry plants allowed to grow tall have a crown height of 5 to 6 ft from ground level and a stem girth of 4–5 in.
 They are specially raised with the help of well-grown saplings 8–10 months old of any of the varieties recommended for rainfed areas like S-13 (for red loamy soil) or S-34 (black cotton soil), which are tolerant to drought or soil-moisture stress conditions.
 Usually, the plantation is raised and in block formation with a spacing of 6 by 6 ft, or 8 by 8 ft, as plant-to-plant and row-to-row distances.
 The plants are usually pruned once a year during the monsoon season to a height of 5–6 ft and allowed to grow with a maximum of 8–10 shoots at the crown.

 Mulberry tree scion wood can easily be grafted onto other mulberry trees during the winter, when the tree is dormant.
 One common scenario is converting a problematic male mulberry tree to an allergy-free female tree, by grafting all-female mulberry tree scions to a male mulberry that has been pruned back to the trunk.
 However, any new growth from below the graft(s) must be removed, as they would be from the original male mulberry tree.

+M. alba 'Pendula', a weeping variety of mulberry, producing fruit.

+Many selections of Morus have been cultivated for their fruit.
+These selections come from multiple species, mainly M. alba, M. macroura, M. nigra, M. rubra, and their various hybrids.
+They are able to grow in a wide variety of conditions and climates.
+Varieties include: